 slashing and castration.

-has a small role as a Sheriff's deputy.
+TV spin off Cobra Kai who has a role as a Sheriff's deputy.

 dialogue scenes.
 SEE MAIN REVIEW.

 AKA: Don't Ride on Late Night trains, Night Train Murders, Last Stop on the Night Train, Torture Train, The New House on the Left,

 Night Train-Der letze zug in der nacht, Violenza sull ultimo treno della notte, L'ultimo treno della notte.